strogo/ithaca/_posts/2010-01-02-yak-shaving.md

 ## What next?

 Well, you know, baby steps and all that.
 Soon enough I hope to write the About page and add some CSS.
 At that point, I will have to decide whether to leave this page unstyled - it's kind of the point, really - or to link the style to this page as well.
 That will be one of those good problems to have.
 I should also write more posts.
 Lots to do.
 And I still need to learn more about HTTP.
-I hear that [HTTP Bis][httpbis] is coming...
+I hear that [HTTP-bis][httpbis] is coming...

 [zed]: http://www.cio.com/article/191000/
 [jargon]: http://catb.org/jargon/html/index.html